 Another subject Mr. Gillier is very passionate about is art.
 He studied it at university and says that it influences almost every aspect of his work.
 Excitedly, he whipped out his Blackberry to proudly show me the two pieces of pop art he recently bought in Brussels.
 He’s an avid collector, especially of modern pieces, and draws from the art world much of the inspiration for his own work.
 Was it his idea to emblazon Zadig’s

 sweaters and T-shirts with skulls and angel wings, then?
 “No, I’m afraid not.
 For that, you’ll have to ask my wife.”
 So I did.

 Hyperenergetic, elegantly thin and superfocused, Madame Gillier is the perfect complement to her laid-back, charming husband.
 She said, “When I met him, Thierry had the brand, the business, and he knew about textiles.
 I added, shall we say, a woman’s touch.”
 By this, she modestly means that she gave the brand its distinctive rock-and-roll flavor and androgynous design.
 Since she began to influence the designs in 2006, Zadig and Voltaire’s

 success has been phenomenal.
 The company is constantly expanding around the globe, and its latest menswear boutique was just launched in Galeries Lafayette in the Dubai Mall.
 When she tells me that she hopes the brand evokes a dichotomy of Los Angeles coastal cool with Parisian chic, it suddenly hits me: she’s the chic, he’s the cool.
 Maybe the Gilliers will need homes in both the Côte d’Azur and Big Sur after all.

 Zadig and Voltaire

-Editor’s note: Try our walk and shop the Marais walking tour, as either an iPhone app or simply a pdf that you can dowload and print out.
-There are two Zadig and Voltaire stores on that tour!
+: Try our walk and shop the Marais walking trip, as either an iPhone app or simply a pdf that you can dowload and print out.
+There are two Zadig and Voltaire stores on that trip!